angelstakepool/multiowner-pool-instructions/README.md

 cardano-cli shelley transaction submit
 ```

-## STEP 5 Delegate hw wallets to pool using Daedalus or Yoroi
+## STEP 5 Delegate hw wallets to registered pool using Daedalus or Yoroi

 Both owner and co-owner would delegate to this pool using interactive delegation in either Daedalus or Yoroi (~2.18 ADA)